 Coenonympha pamphilus

-Small heaths are important pollinators, and their presence suggests the health of an ecosystem.
+Small heath butterflies are often spotted near waterways and canals.
+They're important pollinators, and their presence suggests the health of an ecosystem.

 Appearance: With a wingspan of between 3-3.5cm, the small heath is a dull orange-brown colour with a single eyespot near the tip.